-Ongoing engagement with workers, including through trades unions or employee representative groups to monitor and understand any unforeseen impacts of changes to working environments.
+Ongoing engagement with workers (including through trade unions or employee representative groups) to monitor and understand any unforeseen impacts of changes to working environments.
 Awareness and focus on the importance of mental health at times of uncertainty.
 The government has published guidance on the mental health and wellbeing aspects of coronavirus (COVID-19).
 Using simple, clear messaging to explain guidelines using images and clear language, with consideration of groups for which English may not be their first language and those with protected characteristics such as visual impairments.

-Using visual communications, for example, whiteboards or signage, to explain changes to production schedules, breakdowns or materials shortages without the need for face-to-face communications.
+Using visual communications, for example whiteboards or signage, to explain changes to rotas or stock shortages without the need for face-to-face communications.